MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-simple-card-page-example.md

 ms.author: jswymer
 ---

-# Simple Card Page Code Example
+# Simple card page code example

 The AL code in this article creates a simple card page that displays records from an existing table.